 Visit Art Galleries

 Pick up a Pender Islands Art Guide to discover the creative talents of the many artists who make Pender their home.
 There are blue Artisan signs located along the roadways to mark spots to pull over and visit artists’ studios.
 Or pop into the Red Tree Gallery in Hope Bay, a cooperative featuring more than a dozen local artists’ work.

 Pender doesn’t actually have a downtown, but it does have Driftwood Centre.
-Near the middle of the island, Driftwood has a variety services, restaurants, an ice cream parlor and shops for both residents and visitors to pick up supplies.
+Near the middle of the island, Driftwood has a variety services, restaurants, an ice cream parlor and shops.
+This is where locals and visitors get supplies.

 Where is Pender Island

 Pender Island BC, or The Penders, are Southern Gulf Islands located in the Salish Sea, also known as the Gulf of Georgia.
-There are actually two islands – North and South Pender – which are connected by a small bridge.
+There are actually two islands – North and South Pender.
+The islands are connected by a small bridge.

-Pender is an idyllic island.
-It teems with wildlife, natural beauty and coastal activities, and has protected land pockets that are part of the Gulf Islands National Park Reserve; an ecological preserve of land pockets on 15 islands, including small islets and reef areas.
+The Penders are idyllic islands.
+They teem with wildlife, natural beauty and coastal activities.
+There are protected land pockets that are part of the Gulf Islands National Park Reserve – an ecological preserve of land pockets on 15 islands, including small islets and reef areas.